For more information on the Food Bank of the Hudson Valley or to ask a question not listed below please contact us at firstname.lastname@example.org

-A food pantry provides three to five-day food packages to families that have a place to live, but not enough food.
+A food pantry provides three-day food packages to families that have a place to live, but not enough food.
 These packages are designed to provide nutritionally balanced meals.

 Soup kitchens serve walk-ins in need of a hot meal, the only meal of the day for many of them.
 Most soup kitchens serve a full, balanced meal, and some prepare and deliver meals to the homebound, as well.

 What type of food is donated to the Food Bank?

 Most food donations come from the food industry.
 There are many reasons why products are donated.
 They may be mislabeled, overproduced, test -market items and products with short code dates.

 The Food Bank also “salvages” products.
 The dented cans and crumpled boxes that are pushed aside at the grocery store can be cleaned and sorted by volunteers to provide food pantries and soup kitchens with a variety of food and household products.
 USDA government foods are also donated by the federal government and made available to agencies.
 We sometimes have to purchase food with donated dollars as well.